Corporate - Tax administrationLast reviewed - 03 January 2023

-Taxpayers followed by the Unit of Large Taxpayers are required to send the tax file to the PTA, including the transfer-pricing file, by 15 July following the end of the tax period (15th day of the seventh month for entities with a tax year different from calendar year).
+Taxpayers followed by the Unit of Large Taxpayers are required to send the tax file to the Portuguese Tax Authority, including the transfer-pricing file, by 15 July following the end of the tax period (15th day of the seventh month for entities with a tax year different from calendar year).

 Tax audit process

-Taxpayers are audited by the PTA based on several criteria, as detailed in a specific document prepared by the PTA.
+Taxpayers are audited by the Portuguese Tax Authority based on several criteria, as detailed in a specific document prepared by the Portuguese Tax Authority.

-The PTA must notify the taxpayers of the preliminary conclusions reached in cases where these may lead to tax assessment acts unfavourable to the taxpayers, further to which taxpayers may present their argumentation.
+The Portuguese Tax Authority must notify the taxpayers of the preliminary conclusions reached in cases where these may lead to tax assessment acts unfavourable to the taxpayers, further to which taxpayers may present their argumentation.

-The PTA must then prepare a final report of the tax audit performed, identifying the facts detected.
+The Portuguese Tax Authority must then prepare a final report of the tax audit performed, identifying the facts detected.

 Tax audits may be initiated within the statute of limitations (see below).

 Tax audits must be concluded within six months.
 A prorogation of the deadline to one year may apply under certain conditions (e.g. complexity of the facts involved, necessity to make use of mechanisms of mutual assistance on tax matters, additional/new information being provided by the taxpayer).

-The PTA releases, on a periodical basis, a list of taxpayers that, due to the nature of their activities, their turnover, or other criteria, are subject to regular monitorisation.
+The Portuguese Tax Authority releases, on a periodical basis, a list of taxpayers that, due to the nature of their activities, their turnover, or other criteria, are subject to regular monitorisation.
 There is also a specific department for large taxpayers.

 Statute of limitations

 The statute of limitations period is four years, but can be extended in case of tax losses.
 Regarding facts involving black-listed jurisdictions, the statute of limitations for the right to assess taxes is extended to 12 years while the time period allowed to collect taxes is extended to 15 years.
 The statute of limitations period is also increased from four to 12 years in case of facts related to deposit and securities accounts in financial institutions outside the European Union.